-LAKE BUENA VISTA, Fla. - The latest trend in boutique bowling is rolling into Downtown Disney with the December 2012 opening of Splitsville Luxury Lanes.
-The upscale, retro-style bowling venue will be the largest in the bowling brand's fleet and joins other fun, family-friendly entertainment options at Downtown Disney at Walt Disney World Resort.
+LAKE BUENA VISTA, Fla. - The latest trend in boutique bowling is rolling into Disney Springs with the December 2012 opening of Splitsville Luxury Lanes.
+The upscale, retro-style bowling venue will be the largest in the bowling brand's fleet and joins other fun, family-friendly entertainment options at Disney Springs at Walt Disney World Resort.

 "Splitsville is a perfect fit for Downtown Disney," said Keith Bradford, vice president of Downtown Disney.
 "From a new twist on a beloved sport to an impressive menu you've never expect to find in a bowling facility, Splitsville offers a great experience that complements our other unique offerings at Downtown Disney.
 I'm sure it will quickly become a guest favorite."

 The Splitsville concept is anchored by bowling – the largest participation sport in America – but with a modern take that brings together entertainment and upscale food in a non-traditional bowling setting.
 For instance, the décor is a blend of hip and nostalgic elements with the bowling lanes separated into clusters that create unexpected sight lines for guests.
 There are also lane concierges available nightly to help maximize the bowling experience for guests.

 "Splitsville is about socialization and creating memories.
 In a world of smart phones, texts and social media, people need an outlet to connect in person again," said Mark Gibson, co-founder of Splitsville.
 "Bowling is an activity that appeals to almost everyone and the natural gaps of time between frames allows families, friends or work mates to engage in conversation, grab some sushi or encourage guests on the next lane."